Bonang Road

 Bonang Road (formerly known as Bonang Highway) is a rural road in south-eastern Australia, running generally south–north.
 It links the Gippsland region coastal town of Orbost, Victoria and the highland Monaro region town of Bombala, New South Wales.

 Much of the road is subject to bushfires during summer and may be closed briefly during the fire season.

 Route

-Bonang Road starts at the Victorian side of the interstate border with New South Wales, south of the town Delegate in the Snowy Mountains of the Great Dividing Range, and heads south, passing through the settlements of Bonang, Goongerah and Nurran, running through valleys to the east of the Snowy River, eventually ending on the river's eastern bank, terminating with the Princes Highway at Orbost.
+Bonang Road commences on the Victorian side of the interstate border with New South Wales, south of the town Delegate in the Snowy Mountains of the Great Dividing Range, and heads south, passing through the settlements of Bonang, Goongerah and Nurran, running through valleys to the east of the Snowy River, eventually ending on the river's eastern bank, terminating at the intersection with Princes Highway at Orbost.